 Hazardous forest types for wildland fire are forest types assessed as being associated with the risk of high to extreme wildland fire, generally being forested areas which are composed of a certain type and condition of forest fuel (i.e. vegetation).
 There is an inherent risk to the public when changes to the landscape occur, such as the encroachment of development into forested areas associated with high to extreme risk.
-The Township may require wildland fire assessments to evaluate wildland fire risk factors of an area or site.
+The Township may require wildland fire assessments to evaluate wildland fire risk factors of an area or site through continued collaboration with the MNRF.